wallarm/product-documentation/docs/2.14/about-wallarm-waf/protecting-against-attacks.md

 [Instructions on configuration of brute force protection →](../admin-en/configuration-guides/protecting-against-bruteforce.md)

+!!! info "Restrictions in types of resources protected against brute force"
+    Wallarm WAF analyzes only HTTP traffic for brute‑force attacks.

 ## Types of protected resources

 Wallarm WAF analyzes HTTP and WebSocket traffic sent to the protected resources: